When putting together the itinerary for our second TTT Tour, we had just one worry: would three days in Istanbul be enough?

 As such, the beautifully boutique Sıdıka Meze Resatutant – owned by Sıdıka – seemed the perfect fit.
 Tucked away in the Beşiktaş neighbourhood of Istanbul, this unassuming little restaurant glowed warmly as we arrived; the smell of garlic floating out from the open door.

 Serving up mouth watering plates of traditional Turkish meze, the restaurant is a great place to introduce yourselves to the local dishes.
-It was a wonderful way to kick start our three days in Istanbul and a restaurant I would highly recommend visiting.
+It was a wonderful way to kick start our 3 days in Istanbul and a restaurant I would highly recommend visiting.

 9.00am – Explore Istanbul’s Most ‘Instagrammable’ Neighbourhood